-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
 AGRI112C

-- Identify the appropriate timing and methods of harvesting numerous crops. - Research replanting, crop rotation, and end-of-season field dressing. - Develop methods for extending the growing season and adding profit. - Complete farm portfolio establishing total seasonal profit, planting dates, harvesting dates, and planning for the following season.
+- · Identify the appropriate timing and methods of harvesting numerous crops. - Research replanting, crop rotation, and end-of-season field dressing. - · Develop methods for extending the growing season and adding profit. - Complete farm portfolio establishing total seasonal profit, planting dates, harvesting dates, and planning for the following season.

-ANTH101C: Introduction to Cultural Anthropology
+ANTH101C : Introduction to Cultural Anthropology

 This course is an introduction to the perspectives, methods, and ideas of cultural anthropology and will analyze human diversity and similarities among people throughout the world, both western and non-western, through cross-cultural comparison.
 Topics include culture and society; ethnographic research; ethnocentrism and cultural relativism; how societies adapt to their environment; different forms of marriage and social relationships; male, female, and other forms of gender; the social functions of religion; and the processes of social-cultural change.
+Credits 3

-ANTH210C: Native American Studies I
+ANTH210C : Native American Studies I